intsystems/2026-Project-205/README.md

 ## Abstract

 This paper investigates inductive bias in machine learning models.
 By inductive bias we mean the preference of a model for certain types of functions or data structures over others.
-To analyze the inductive bias of a fixed model we consider a problem of finding data that this model can fit and generalize on particularly well.
+To analyze the inductive bias of a fixed model, we consider a problem of finding data that this model can fit and generalize on particularly well.
 Previous work demonstrated that generating labels for a fixed dataset allows one to extract the inductive bias.
-Here, we extend this idea and aim to generate full synthetic datasets.
+Here, we extend this approach by proposing a method for generating full synthetic datasets.
 We train a generative model to produce datasets on which the target model achieves strong generalization performance.
-To evaluate the proposed method, we conduct experiments with CNN and RNN.
+We test the proposed framework on CNN and RNN, and analyze obtained datasets for each model.

 ## Citation